A funny thing happened on the way to my presentation on big data.

 Many of the reports are lengthy, and that’s okay for me, as I typically use my iPad and Apple Pencil to present and to highlight key points and make notes.
 I then e-mail the 80+ page document to my client to download and or print.
 80+ pages?
 Hey, remember Malcolm Gladwell’s point from the “Tipping Point,” the Law of Fundamental Attribution Error?

 If I give a consumer a report with lots of cool stuff like the RPR report provides, and you only give two or three pages from your MLS system, who is delivering the $100 message and who just gave the consumer a $1 bill pitch?

 Again, I ask, what’s your message?
 You need one, we all need one, and we need to remind ourselves each time we meet with consumers that our message can make a difference.

 John Mayfield is broker/owner of Mayfield Real Estate in Farmington, Mo.
 A broker since 1981, Mayfield has earned ABR, ABRM, CRB, GRI and e-PRO designations and has a Master’s degree in real estate.
 He is a requested speaker for various real estate organizations around the U.S. on his understanding and application of real estate marketing and technology.
-He is a published author of five OnCourse Learning titles— including “5 Minutes to Jumpstarting Your Real Estate Career” and “Effective Real Estate Sales And Marketing” — and a contributing editor to the “Sales Coach” section for REALTOR® Magazine Online.
+He is a published author of five Mbition titles— including “5 Minutes to Jumpstarting Your Real Estate Career” and “Effective Real Estate Sales And Marketing” — and a contributing editor to the “Sales Coach” section for REALTOR® Magazine Online.